wp-plugins/smart-slider-2/readme.txt

 * Plus 12 items to build better sliders (image, paragraph, youtube, vimeo, fade, flipper, flipper, HTML, caption etc.)
 * Plus 8 widget to customize your slider (vertical and horizontal thumbnail, gallery, bars, extra arrows and bullets, autoplay button and indicator, shadows and if it's not enough you can create own HTML)
 * 7 new slider generators (WordPress Post, NextGen Gallery, Facebook, Twitter, Flickr, Instagram, YouTube, if you need more write us)
+* Import and export sliders - our demo sliders also available
 * and last but not least personal support!

 #### Installation and tutorial video
 Please switch the video quality to 1080p for best experience!
 * Installation of Smart Slider 2 - 00:00
 * Place the slider into a post via shortcode - 00:30
 * Create the slider - 01:15